Pet CPR and First Aid

 • Sunday 3rd May 2020 9.30 am The Community Rooms, Highfields Caldecote West Cambridge CB23 7ZH

 *Please contact us for additional course dates each month in neighbouring counties.
 We frequently deliver this course on-site for national house and pet sitter clients or small groups who may have spare seats.

-Or why not book our instructor to come to you at no extra cost, with animal CPR manikins and training materials, at a time that is convenient.
-(Min 3 students, Cambridgeshire, Bedfordshire, Norfolk, Suffolk, Essex, Hertfordshire and North London)
+Alternatively why not schedule your own course and we can come to you with animal CPR manikins and training materials, at a time that is convenient.
+(Min 5 students, Cambridgeshire, Bedfordshire, Norfolk, Suffolk, Essex, Hertfordshire and North London)

 Duration: Allow 5 hours